I know that your latest book The Girl Under the Olive Tree is one close to your heart. Tell us what inspired you to write it.

 “The Girl Under The Olive Tree” is out in paperback on June 6th 2013 ( Simon and Schuster).
 It tells the story of a British woman who returns to the island in 2001 reliving her wartime experiences.
 Alongside a Jewish nurse she met in Athens, Penny found herself stranded on Crete during the battles of 1941.
 Both hide with resistance fighters during the 4 years of occupation to face danger and separation.
 This emotional return is a holiday journey with a difference for an old woman with a secret past.

 Thank you for sparing time to talk to us today.
 We wish you continuing success with your books.

 Best wishes, Freda

-Interviews on the RNA Blog are for RNA members, although we do occasionally take guests.
-If you are interested in an interview, please contact me: email@example.com
+Interviews on the RNA Blog are carried out by Freda, Henri and Livvie.
+They are for RNA members, although we do occasionally take guests.
+If you are interested in an interview, please contact: email@example.com